Reset Password

 Love Vocabulary

-In France, love is considered an important part of French life and culture.
-The French place a high value on romance and passion in relationships, and this can manifest itself in various forms such as trysts, poetic declarations of love and romantic gifts.
+The lovers’ holiday is called Valentine’s Day; it is synonymous with romance.
+It is celebrated as a couple and highlights sincere love rather than grand public displays.
+In France, love is considered an important part of life and French culture.
+The French place great value on romance and passion in relationships, which can take various forms such as romantic dates, poetic declarations of love, and romantic gifts.

 Eiffel love